 2. Have Lunch at A Local Resturant

-There are restaurants with a bar like setting, high stools and attendants all over Benin Republic especially in Cotonu that look just like this one.
-Here most locals get their lunch and sometimes breakfast, want to blend in and know whats going on in the city, go grab some locally spaghetti and eggs or some couscous and sardine sauce.
+There are restaurants with a bar like setting, high stools and attendants all over Benin Republic especially in Cotonou that look just like this one.
+Here most locals get their lunch and sometimes breakfast, want to blend in and know whats going on in the city, go grab some locally made spaghetti and eggs or some couscous and sardine sauce.
 We had lunch twice here and practiced speaking french, the owner was particularly thrilled that we did our best to speak french but not enough to offer us free lunch .

 3.Wear 100% Python Necklace

-Cotonu although not the capital is the popular destination, the more touristic city is Ouidah and I suggest you head there also If you do make it to Cotonu.
+Cotonou although not the capital is the popular destination, the more touristic city is Ouidah and I suggest you head there also If you do make it to Cotonou.
 Most of the Benin Republic tourist attractions are in this city that hosts the annual voodoo festival a major Benin Republic tourist attractions.
 Go make some Python Friends at the Python Temple and be sure to take the signature pose with one wrapped around your neck.
 Checkout a short video of me here.
 The snakes are completely harmless.
 Entrance is 1000CFA and an extra 1000CFA for photos.